Conflict Resolution and the GEF

 Management Actions: Implementation is on-going with closure expected by June 2025.

-Project: Hanoi Urban Transport Development Project in Vietnam (effective November 22, 2007; closed December 31, 2016), implemented by the World Bank.
+Project: “Hanoi Urban Transport Development Project in Vietnam (effective November 22, 2007”; closed December 31, 2016) (GEF Grant USD 9,800,000)

+Allegations: The project aimed to increase urban mobility in targeted areas in Hanoi, by increasing use of public transport in selected corridors and reducing travel times, and to promote more environmentally sustainable transport modes and urban development plans for Hanoi.
+The project was partially supported by GEF funding.
 On November 11, 2013, an individual was hired under Contract IS02c2: An International Individual Consultant to Support the BRT Component on Traffic Signal System (“Contract IS02c2”).
 Contract IS02c2 was financed by the Global Environment Facility (GEF) Grant and the Japan Policy and Human Resources Development Fund (PHRD)On November 1, 2014, the individual signed a subcontract to be the Team Leader for a consultancy joint venture which had been awarded two consultancy contracts under the Danang Sustainable City Development Project.
 The consultancy contracts were fully financed with IBRD loans.

-Status and findings: An investigation by the World Bank Integrity Vice Presidency (INT) found that the individual improperly influenced the tender processes under the two projects, solicited bribes, and failed to disclose his business relationship with a bidder.
+Investigation Findings: An investigation by the World Bank Integrity Vice Presidency (INT) found that the individual improperly influenced the tender processes under the two projects, solicited bribes, and failed to disclose his business relationship with a bidder.
 These are collusive, corrupt, and fraudulent practices, respectively.
 (See also below, Management actions)

 Management actions: The World Bank imposed sanctions including debarment of an individual in connection with the collusive, corrupt, and fraudulent practices.
 Additional information is here.
 The World Bank also issued a press release announcing the debarment of Spain-based Grupo Mecánica del Vuelo Sistemas, S.A.U., in connection with collusive, corrupt, and fraudulent practices, as defined by the World Bank’s Sanctions Procedures, relating to two projects in Viet Nam, including the Hanoi Urban Transport Development Project (GEF ID 2368) that was partially funded by a grant from the GEF.
 This project closed on December 31, 2016.
-The press release is publicly accessible on the World Bank’s external websiteCase completed.
+The press release is publicly accessible on the World Bank’s external website.

-Project: Global Sustainable Supply Chains for Marine Commodities (GEF ID 5271; total GEF Grant US$5,500,000), implemented by UNDP
+Project: “Global Sustainable Supply Chains for Marine Commodities” (GEF Grant US$5,500,000)

 Date complaint received: November 6, 2021

-Summary of allegations: Failure to comply with UNDP obligations.
+Allegations: Failure to comply with UNDP obligations.

 Date case put under formal review: November 11, 2021